Watts-College/crj-507-fall-2025/schedule.md

 Lab 5 will provide the opportunity to continue to familiarize yourself with bipartite graphs and two-mode networks in *R*.
 You will work with two networks.

 First, you will use data collected from [Paul Revere's Ride](https://global.oup.com/ushe/product/paul-reveres-ride-9780195098310?cc=us&lang=en&), by David Fischer.
-In the book, Fischer documents Reveres connections through various affiliations in locations and how these influenced history.
+In the book, Fischer documents Revere's connections through various affiliations in locations and how these influenced history.
 The Paul Revere conspiracy dataset concerns relationships between 254 people and their affiliations with seven different organizations in Boston.
 The network is two-mode, with 254 actors and 7 organizations ("events").

 Second, you will use the Philippine Kidnappings Data which is a collection of relationships on the Abu Sayyaf Group (ASG), a violent non-state actor operating in the Southern Philippines.
-In particular, this data is related to the Salast movement that has been founded by Aburajak Janjalani, a native terrorist of the Southern Philippines in 1991.
+In particular, this data is related to the Salast movement that was founded by Aburajak Janjalani, a native terrorist of the Southern Philippines in 1991.
 ASG is active in kidnapping and other terrorist attacks.
-The network is two-mode, with 246 actors (i.e.terrorist kidnappers) and 105 terrorist events the actors attended.
+The network is two-mode, with 246 actors (i.e., terrorist kidnappers) and 105 terrorist events the actors attended.

 <br>
 <br>